Russell-Pollari/stripe2qbo/README.md

 `$ npm run dev`

-(The client will re-build on changes, but you may have to refresh the browser manually to see changes)
+(Both client and server will re-build on changes, but you will have to refresh the browser manually to see ui changes)

-### Tests
+### Testing

 `$ pytest`